 Students enrolled in the Department of Counseling are assessed a program fee.
 This money is used to fund adjunct faculty, materials and supplies, equipment associated with classrooms, lab, and clinic rooms, departmental equipment such as computers and software, and support for faculty and student research including the dissemination of research findings.

 Educational Specialist (Ed.S.): Counseling

-Master of Counseling (M.Coun.): Marital, Couple, and Family Counseling, Mental Health Counseling, School Counseling, and Student Affairs Counseling
+Master of Counseling (M.Coun.): Marriage, Couple, and Family Counseling, Clinical Mental Health Counseling, School Counseling, and Student Affairs Counseling